 - Use gabapentin capsules with caution in the ELDERLY; they may be more sensitive to its effects.

 - Gabapentin capsules may cause emotional or behavioral side effects in CHILDREN 3 to 12 years old.
-If the following side effects occur, notify your doctor immediately: emotional "swings", hostile or aggressive behavior, problems concentrating, decreased performance at school, an increase in restlessness or hyperactivity.
+If the following side effects occur, notify your doctor immediately: emotional "swings," hostile or aggressive behavior, problems concentrating, decreased performance at school, an increase in restlessness or hyperactivity.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using gabapentin capsules while you are pregnant.
-Gabapentin capsules is found in breast milk.
+Gabapentin capsules are found in breast milk.
 If you are or will be breast-feeding while you use gabapentin capsules, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of gabapentin capsules: